ChristineLiou/Christine/final-report.md

 night <- subset(DF_hour,DF_hour$hour %in% c(0:5,19:23))
 ```

-### 3.1 all solar data for different time range
+### 3.1 All solar data for different time range
-#### As the picture shows below, SWDOWN and PAC have the similar path during one day.
+As the picture shows below, SWDOWN and PAC have the similar path during one day.
 These two variables rise when the sunrise, and decline to zero after the sunset.

 ```r
 mytheme <- theme_grey(base_family="STKaiti")